 Most of CRA's revenue is derived from time-and-materials service contracts.
-Revenues from time-and-materials service contracts are recognized as services are provided based upon hours worked and contractually agreed-upon hourly rates, as well as a computer services fee based upon hours worked.
+Revenues from time-and-materials service contracts are recognized as services are provided based upon hours worked and contractually agreed-upon hourly rates, as well as indirect fees based upon hours worked.

 Revenues from the majority of the Company's fixed-price engagements are recognized on a proportional performance method based on the ratio of costs incurred, substantially all of which are labor-related, to the total estimated project costs.
-CRA derived 12.4% and 8.3% of revenues from fixed-price engagements in fiscal 2009 and fiscal 2008, respectively.
+CRA derived 25.6%, 20.5%, 12.4%, and 8.3% of revenues from fixed-price engagements in the five-week transition period ended January 1, 2011, fiscal 2010, fiscal 2009, and fiscal 2008, respectively.
 Project costs are based on the direct salary of the consultants on the engagement plus all direct expenses incurred to complete the engagement that are not reimbursed by the client.
 The proportional performance method is used since reasonably dependable estimates of the revenues and costs applicable to various stages of a contract can be made, based on historical experience and terms set forth in the contract, and are indicative of the level of benefit provided to CRA's clients.
 Fixed-price contracts generally include a termination provision that converts the agreement to a time-and-materials contract in the event of termination of the contract.
 CRA's management maintains contact with project managers to discuss the status of the projects and, for fixed-price engagements, management is updated on the budgeted costs and resources required to complete the project.
 These budgets are then used to calculate revenue recognition and to estimate the anticipated income or loss on the project.
 CRA has occasionally been required to commit unanticipated additional resources to complete projects, which have resulted in lower than anticipated income or losses on those contracts.
 CRA may experience similar situations in the future.
 Provisions for estimated losses on contracts are made during the period in which such losses become probable and can be reasonably estimated.
 To date, such losses have not been significant.

 Revenues also include reimbursable expenses, which include travel and other out-of-pocket expenses, outside consultants, and other reimbursable expenses.
-These reimbursable expenses are as follows (in thousands):
+Reimbursable expenses are as follows (in thousands):

-Year Ended November 28, 2009 (52 weeks) November 29, 2008 (53 weeks) November 24, 2007 (52 weeks) Reimbursable expenses \$43,961 \$48,739 \$50,034
+Transition Period Year Ended January 1, 2011 (5 weeks) November 27, 2010 (52 weeks) November 28, 2009 (52 weeks) November 29, 2008 (53 weeks) Reimbursable expenses \$2,936 \$37,585 \$43,961 \$48,739